 To create a new Git branch from a tag, simply use the “git checkout” command with the “-b” option.
 Specify your desired branch name and the tag name, and you are all set!

 In our Earlier post, we mentioned for checkout command use when you use the Git checkout command it will change the branch.
 So, if you want to create a branch, but it should not change, you can take the help of the git branch command.

 Let us know the implementation:

-For example, there is a branch called Feature and in that, we have a tag named v1 (version 1).
-If you don’t know how to create a tag then we have written a details post about Git Tag you can read that.
+For example, there is a branch called Feature, and we have a tag named v1 (version 1).
+If you don’t know how to create a tag, then we have written a detailed post about Git Tag you can read that.

 If you want to list your existing tags, use the “git tag” command.
 Or, if you want to find a tag associated with a commit, use the “git log” command.

 You’ve found your tag!
 Now, create a new branch from it using the “git checkout” command.

 You can easily check your Git history to confirm that your new branch was created from the tag.
 Use the following command to see your Git history: git log –oneline –decorate

 If you want to create your branch with the Git branch command, then you can do that, too.

 How to create a new branch from a remote branch?